 - 1.1 Allotment rules and regulations can be complicated.
-The following rules, information and guidelines are intended to assist tenants to know what can and can't be done on the allotments.
-Although reasonably comprehensive they do not purport to cover everything and every eventuality, but provide an idea of what responsibility tenants have.
-They also provide information to help ensure that they do not cause a nuisance to their neighbours and others or break legislation. - 1.2 By issuing these guidelines, the Council will endeavour not to interfere unduly with the running of each allotment site but will hope that each tenant will work with their neighbours to help regulate behaviour and assist in the smooth running of the site.
+The following rules, information and guidelines are intended to assist tenants to know what can and cannot be done on the allotments.
+Although reasonably comprehensive they do not purport to cover everything and every eventuality but provide an idea of what responsibility tenants have.
+They also provide information to help ensure that they do not cause a nuisance to their neighbours and others or break legislation. - 1.2 By issuing these guidelines, the Council will endeavour not to interfere unduly with the running of each allotment site but will hope that each tenant will work with their neighbours to help regulate behaviour and assist in the smooth running of the site. - 1.3 This document must be read in conjunction with the Allotment Tenancy Agreement.
+Please note paragraph references will be found in the Allotment Tenancy Agreement.